Alameda County Superior Court: Judges

-Paul Seeman, arrested at the Wiley Manuel courthouse and charged with elder theft, June 14, 2012.
-He resigned from the court on March 21, 2013, prior to resolution of his case.

 Commissioners

 A commissioner is a subordinate judicial officer elected by the judges of the Court and given the power to hear and make decisions in certain kinds of legal matters, similar to the United States magistrate judge.
 Their jurisdiction includes, but is not limited to, traffic matters, family law and juvenile cases, criminal misdemeanors, and criminal felony cases through the preliminary hearing stage.

 Prosecutors

 The Alameda County District Attorney, currently Nancy O'Malley, prosecutes crimes before the court on behalf of Superior Court of California, Alameda County, and all cities and special districts within Alameda County.

 Public Defenders

 The Alameda County Public Defender was the third public defender's office created in the nation, chartered in 1927 by Earl Warren, who would later go on to become Chief Justice of the United States Supreme Court.
 During its first year, the office employed two lawyers.

 Today, there are over a hundred lawyers, twenty investigators and a support staff of forty, who together handle approximately 50,000 cases a year.
 In 2012, the office was named the "Best Law Firm" in the East Bay by the Alameda County Bar Association.
 The current head of the Public Defender's Office is Brendon Woods.